Wajahat-Ali-Khan/Wajahat-Ali-Khan/README.md

 - Python backend development using Django, Flask, and FastAPI
 - AI-driven solutions with LLMs, LangChain, RAG, and vector search
-- Cloud-native architecture on AWS and Azure
+- Cloud-native architecture on AWS, GCP and Azure
 - Clean architecture, CI/CD, microservices, ETL pipelines, and secure integrations

 ---